hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-5-job-specification.md

 name: Declaring Tasks, Task Groups, and Task Drivers
 ### Declaring Task Drivers
 .smaller[
--   [Task drivers](https://www.nomadproject.io/docs/drivers) are used by Nomad clients to execute a task and provide resource isolation.
+-   [Task Drivers](https://www.nomadproject.io/docs/drivers) are used by Nomad clients to execute a task and provide resource isolation.
-    -  Task driver resource isolation is intended to provide a degree of separation of Nomad client CPU / memory / storage between tasks.
+    -  Task driver resource isolation is intended to provide a degree of separation of Nomad client CPU, memory, and storage between tasks.
     -  Resource isolation effectiveness is dependent upon individual task driver implementations and underlying client operating systems.
 ]
 <br>